tinyheero/tinyheero.github.io/_posts/2019-08-30-wildcards-in-snakemake.md

 # Conclusions

-The usage of a `lambda` function is not confined to just the input directive.
-You can also use it in the output, params, and other Snakemake directives.
 With this trick, you should be able to construct more complex rules to help with your workflows!
+Just bear in mind that the `lambda` function [unfortunately does not work in the output directive](https://bitbucket.org/snakemake/snakemake/issues/735/use-lambda-functions-in-outputs).

 # References